 When it comes to treatment, there are many different solutions you can turn to.
 One of the most common options is a prescribed medication called Metronidazole.

 Known by many as Flagyl, this antibiotic can stop diarrhea.
-But there’s no need to rely on this drug when there are better natural options you can use!
+But there’s no need to rely on Metronidazole for dogs when there are better natural options you can use!

 Don’t treat your dog’s upset stomach with a medication that can cost a hefty price to his long-term health.

-In this article, I’ll cover what you need to know about Metronidazole for dogs.
+In this article, we’ll cover what you need to know about Metronidazole for dogs.
 This includes how the medication works as well as how it can hurt your dog.
-I’ll also share better natural remedies you can use to heal your dog’s upset tummy.
+We’ll also share better natural remedies you can use to heal your dog’s upset tummy.